In the Beginning

 Simon Bell – Bell and Sons

-If you are a BID member Business and would like to join the board
+If you are a BID member Business and are interested in joining the board

 PLEASE CONTACT: firstname.lastname@example.org